Russian ties, trade lie behind EU sanctions rift

 Limiting trade would be damaging because the 28-nation EU sold goods worth 120 billion euros ($161 billion) to Russia last year, even if that was only 7 percent of the bloc’s annual exports, according to the EU statistics office Eurostat.

 Germany, Europe’s biggest economy, accounted for one-third of sales to Russia, around 36 billion euros.
-Many of those goods could be restricted by sanctions: manufactured products including those used in defense and energy.
+Many of those goods could be restricted by sanctions: manufactured products including those used in defence and energy.

 EU governments are split over tougher sanctions, largely depending on the closeness of their ties with Russia.
 Germany is the swing state given its position at the heart of Europe and as its weight as the EU’s most populous country.